yoanisgil/django_layers/README.md

 How?
 ----

-pip/easy_install this package, django_layers
+You will need to clone this repository via command line (or your preferred Git/GitHub client) and then run:
+	python setup.py install

-Then add 'layers.middleware.LayerLoaderMiddleware' to your MIDDLEWARE_CLASSES, e.g.
+If the list of available layers is known before hand, then add 'layers.middleware.LayerLoaderMiddleware' to your MIDDLEWARE_CLASSES, e.g.

     MIDDLEWARE_CLASSES = (